Architecture

 How it works

-4. Results are serialized as a JSON string and returned as char*
+4. Results are serialized as JSON strings across the cgo boundary and parsed into Go types

 Key implementation details